Xilentileigh/Ruby-Macro/README.md

 but there are still more people that doesnt have VIP+ than people who does
 thats why i created this macro which also my first project

-### LOOKING FOR PATH MAKERS
+### NOTE

+11/31 item spots have paths
-5/27 item spots have paths
+other item spots will not have paths because they are not worth to go for the sake of time